GOATi/blindbag_audit/ReadMe.md

 ## Random number generation

-A 64bit Xorshift algorithm is used for simplicity of implementation.
+A 64bit Xorshift algorithm is used for simplicity of implementation*.
 The most important detail is how the 64bit seed is calculated.

 Upon creation, each individual "blind bag" item is assigned several immutable properties, publicly viewable on the Phantasma blockchain.